UKHO/gsfpy/README.md

 Python wrapper for the C implementation of the Generic Sensor Format library.

 - Free software: MIT license
 - __Notes on licensing__: The bundled `libgsf/libgsf03_08.so` is covered by the [LGPL v2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.en.html) license.
 A copy of this license is included in the project at `libgsf/libgsf_LICENSE.md`.
 This does not affect the top-level MIT licensing of the project.
-However, as required by the libgsf license, the libgsf shared object library used by gsfpy at runtime may be replaced with a different version by setting the `LD_LIBRARY_PATH` environment variable to the directory location of the new library.
+However, as required by the libgsf license, the libgsf shared object library used by gsfpy at runtime may be replaced with a different version by setting the `GSFPY_GSFLIB_PATH` environment variable to the absolute file path of the new library.

 ## Features